vanhnganha/pdsnd_github/README.md

 Post Your Work on GitHub

 ### Description
-For this project, you'll use Git to improve upon your previous Project 2 by replicating a real-world workflow.
+In this project, you'll apply Git to elevate your previous Project 2 by emulating an authentic workflow.

 ### Files used
 Include the files used